PlasmaPy/git-demo/README.md

 ### Open a terminal

+ - macOS: _Finder_ → Applications → Utilities → Terminal
+ - Windows: Use the start menu item for Windows Subsystem for Linux or WSL
+ - Linux: ctrl-T

 ### Optionally configure `git`

 We can assign ourselves as the author of changes with the following command